 Make sure you don’t miss the Game of Thrones exhibition!
 It’s hidden in the monastery, complete with behind the scenes videos and a real Iron Throne to snap yourself in.

-I’ve tacked this on the end because we thought Gradac Park was slightly odd, and perhaps only worth seeing if you are really desperate to tick all the boxes.
+I’ve tacked this on the end because we thought Gradac Park was slightly odd.
+It’s perhaps only worth seeing if you are really desperate to tick all the boxes.
 Situated on the hill to the West of Lovrijenac fort, Gradac Park is the shoot location of Joffrey and Margaery Tyrell’s wedding in season 4.
 It was dressed up a lot for filming, but you can still recognise the distinctive trees and the view out to sea.

-We were only in Dubrovnik for 4 days so didn’t get the chance to do any excursions, but if you have more time it’s definitely worth doing a trip out to see Trsteno Arboretum.
+We were only in Dubrovnik for 4 days so didn’t get the chance to do any excursions.
+But if you have more time it’s definitely worth doing a trip out to see Trsteno Arboretum.
 This is the gorgeous setting for the Red Keep Gardens, where the Queen of Thorns seems to be permanently housed when she visits King’s Landing.